tatianegercina/FinTech/02-Homework/03-Python/Instructions/README.md

 * Create a nested loop by looping through every record in `menu`.

-  * For each row of the `menu` data, set the columns of the menu data to their own variables:
+  * For each row of the `menu` data, set the following columns of the menu data to their own variables:

     * Item
-    * Category
-    * Description
     * Price
     * Cost